gvwilson/sensibleadventures/bookster/bookster.md

 in the sedan chair shouted, pointing at the gate.
 They had been found.

-Razi didn't need to give the order–they ran, like rats scampering away from a cat, back to the alley and away.
+Razi didn't need to give the order–they ran like rats, back to the alley and away.
 Panic tightened Erileine's chest.
 Razi's cache of equipment, the way he knew his way around Forecastle's back streets and byways, even his friendship with the thief–whether it was habit or Lady Kembe's premonitions, he had clearly planned for the worst.
 But as they ran out onto Sweet Icicle Street, it was also clear that the bookster had run out of plans.

 "Psst!
 Over here!"
 Razi pulled up sharply, stumbling a step when Erileine plowed into him, and again when the thief plowed into her.
 A